 Many reputed universities targeting countries like South Africa, LATAM used radio jingles to advertise about their colleges.
 The main reason being such developing countries had limited access to social media and were avid listeners of radio.

-Keio University had created high-quality videos showcasing the campus life, which was very popular on YouTube.
-The National University of Singapore has a very active YouTube page, where existing students have created information campus tours, making videos more authentic.
+Keio University had created high-quality videos showcasing campus life, which was very popular on YouTube.
+The National University of Singapore has a very active YouTube page, where existing students have created information on campus tours, making videos more authentic.

 - Social Media

-IIT Bombay has created a dedicated Facebook page for International Relations Office, where they post stuff very regularly.
+IIT Bombay has created a dedicated Facebook page for the International Relations Office, where they post stuff very regularly.
 University of Prince Edward Island has a whopping 19,000+ Twitter followers and has a very active Twitter presence.
 The University of Illinois has a dynamic Facebook page that regularly shares all the latest research and collaboration work they’re undertaking.